Attendance Data Services

 Key Findings: Data, Statistics and Publications

-Attendance and Absence in New Zealand Schools is an annual publication that documents the findings of the surveys of state and state integrated schools.
+Attendance and Absence in New Zealand Schools is an annual publication that documents the findings from student attendance data at state and state integrated schools.

 Significant monitoring publications are produced each year.
 These tend to focus on a specific education sector, priority population group, and/or an education strategy related to one of these sectors or groups.
 Key measures such as student attendance rates are used in these publications.